How making the best of garden space can support individual wellbeing

 The benefits of cultivating a space designed for your own mental wellbeing are numerous.
 Studies often link creativity and wellbeing, by creating your own space, you are allowing your mind to relax, and let your thoughts get lost in blossoming flowers and the flow of your own creation.

-About Lisa Baker, Editor, Wellbeing News 4211 Articles
+About Lisa Baker, Editor, Wellbeing News 4616 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.